Skip to content

 • e_ta_r_i, e_ta_r_e

-• Time/index: index, epoch, epoch_old
+• Time/Index: index, epoch, epoch_old

-• Energy by tariff (Wh):
+• Energy by rate (Wh):

 • T1: e_t1_a_i/e, e_t1_r_i/e